facundobatista/dsaf/README.md

 # Distributed Sensors and Actuators Framework

-The primary objective of this Framework is to enable the distribution of sensors throughout a facility, regardless of its size (such as a machine or a house), while maximizing the simplicity of sensor installation and data collection.
+The primary objective of this Framework is to enable the distribution of sensors/actuators throughout a facility, regardless of its size (such as a machine or a house), while maximizing the simplicity of sensor installation and data collection.

 The Framework comprises three types of nodes (explained in detail below):